ISL season final could see more short-course records tumble

 The focus is team-centric, with the main emphasis on touching the wall first and winning points.

-LA Current general manager Larry Krayzelburg, another four times U.S. Olympic gold medallist, said jackpots had become an important part of the strategy, however.
+LA Current general manager Lenny Krayzelburg, another four times U.S. Olympic gold medallist, said jackpots had become an important part of the strategy, however.

 “People are... peaking towards the final.
 So naturally you can expect we’re going to see some stuff we haven’t seen before,” he said.

-Note: (This story has been corrected to rectify spelling of Lezak in seventh paragraph)